codefoster/codefoster.com/source/_posts/edison-coding.md

 }).start();
 ```

 Just like in our simpler hellonode app, we are doing a require right off the bat here.
 We are not, however, requiring the mraa library.
-Instead we're requiring the `cylon` module.
+Instead we&#39;re requiring the `cylon` module.
 The `cylon-intel-iot` module will be invoked from within cylon and it will make calls to the mraa library.
 We risen up one layer of abstraction.
-The big benefit here is that we're no longer writing device specific code.
+The big benefit here is that we&#39;re no longer writing device specific code.
 We could theoretically switch our Edison out for a Spark and it would just work.

-The code block is, I admit, unnecessarily heavy if you're just blinking a light, but ponder for a minute the elegance of this compared to the inevitable mass of imperative code that would occur were we doing anything more complicated.
+The code block is, I admit, unnecessarily heavy if you&#39;re just blinking a light, but ponder for a minute the elegance of this compared to the inevitable mass of imperative code that would occur were we doing anything more complicated.

 There are a couple of Cylon terms that I should explicitly call out...

 A Cylon _robot_ is the device - the Edison or Beaglebone or Spheo or Tessel or any the other [32 or so devices](http://cylonjs.com/) that Cylon already has adaptors for.
 You define your robot with a connection and you use an adaptor (in the example it&#39;s `intel-iot`).

 A _device_ in Cylon parlance is more like a component on the device.
-In our example above, the pin is a component and so it's registered as a device.
+In our example above, the pin is a component and so it&#39;s registered as a device.
 The important part of the device declaration is the driver.
 A driver is the interface that Cylon will use to interact with it.
 When the led driver is used, then the thing we&#39;re calling led will have functions like `.turnOn()` and `.turnOff()`.
 This makes it so that our we only ever speak to our components with sensible language - you tell a servo motor `.clockwise()` and you capture a button press with `.on('push',function(){})`.
 Sensible is good in my book.

 Besides declaring the connections and devices, we declare a function that is to run when the robot is finished with its setup.
 In this case, we&#39;re using the built-in every function provided by the Cylon library to toggle the led every second.
 Easy peasy.